 It's funny how often things seem clearer while looking backwards, isn't it?

-The Olympus camera that Dad got for Christmas wasn't getting any action.
+When I was a kid, the Olympus camera that Dad got for Christmas wasn't getting any action.
 By him, at least.
 But by me?
 Well, I couldn't leave the darned thing alone.
-Then he got a telephoto lens for his birthday.
-Guess who shot rolls of film with it?

 Since I was a child in deep South Texas, I always had talent in art.
-Painting, drawing, sculpting, and photography came naturally to me.
+Painting, drawing, sculpting, and photographing were second nature.
 Throughout high school and college, I was always in some sort of art class.
-And, while the As on my report cards and the blue ribbons in art shows were great, another experience meant so much more.
+But, the idea of making a living in a creative career was far-fetched to me, so I went in other directions.

 I studied International Affairs and Sociology at Trinity University in San Antonio.
 After some sales experience I then went on to grad school and received an International MBA from the Thunderbird School of Global Management in Phoenix.
 During this period in my life I did extensive traveling abroad and even lived and studied in London, England and Guadalajara, Mexico.

 That’s when things changed.